 There are a number of herbs that many breastfeeding moms swear by.
 Fenugreek seed is one of the most popular ones.
 It is believed to help increase lactation.
 The side effects of Fenugreek are believed to be mild, with the most notable one being heavy perspiration.
 Herbs that are also used for the purpose of improving lactation include nettle, fennel, blessed thistle, red raspberry, red clover, and marshmallow.
 Fenugreek seed is considered safe.

 Some supplements are considered safe while breastfeeding, with vitamins being chief amongst them.
 Women that are breastfeeding should take a quality, vitamin supplement each day.
 The nutrients contained in this are beneficial for both the mother and the baby.
 Not all supplements, however, are recommended.
-For instance, conjugate linoleic acid is thought to lower the amount of fat content found in breast milk, which can cause problems for breastfed babies.
+For instance, conjugated linoleic acid is thought to lower the amount of fat content found in breast milk, which can cause problems for breastfed babies.